Objectives

 By providing support for inline comments, the Internet Object format allows users to document schemas and definitions directly within the data itself.
 This feature enhances readability and maintainability, making it easier for users to understand and manage complex data structures.

-To increase the format's adaptability, the Internet Object should support inline variables.
+To increase the format's adaptability, the Internet Object should promote reusability through concepts like references and variables.
 This dynamic feature allows for the customization of data structures and enables users to manipulate data more effectively, catering to various needs and scenarios.

 Last updated